cardano-foundation/CIPs/CPS-????/README.md

 ## Abstract
 This CPS describes the challenge and motivation for having light client protocols for Cardano to enhance blockchain accessibility and verification efficiency and overcome the blockchain inherent challenge of linearly growing participation costs typically endorsing a non-trust-minimized access pattern based on centralized API services that also sacrifices on the security features of the respective consensus protocol.

-Light clients would allow various applications and devices to interact securely with the Cardano blockchain while using fewer computational resources compared to full nodes (see for example [full node wallet challenges of Daedalus](https://github.com/IntersectMBO/cardano-node/issues/5918) and the research being done for Lace light client wallet features [[7](https://iohk.io/en/research/library/papers/sok-a-taxonomy-of-cryptocurrency-wallets/)]).
+Light clients would allow various applications and devices to interact securely with the Cardano blockchain while using fewer computational resources compared to full nodes (see for example [full node wallet challenges of Daedalus](https://github.com/IntersectMBO/cardano-node/issues/5918) and the research being done for Lace light client wallet features[^1]).

-Furthermore, there are various cross blockchain communication protocols that leverage light clients at the foundation of their security model (see e.g. the Inter Blockchain Communication Protocol ([IBC](https://github.com/cosmos/ibc)) or the bridging concept proposed by the BitSNARK whitepaper [[4](https://assets-global.website-files.com/661e3b1622f7c56970b07a4c/662a7a89ce097389c876db57_BitSNARK__Grail.pdf)]).
+Furthermore, there are various cross blockchain communication protocols that leverage light clients at the foundation of their security model (see e.g. the Inter Blockchain Communication Protocol (IBC[^2]) or the bridging concept proposed by the BitSNARK whitepaper[^3]).

 The general idea of this CPS is to outline areas of application, summarize the main challenges when designing a light client protocol for the type of consensus Cardano is using, define common terms and provide a definition for what a light client actually is (and not is) so that CIPs can be created that implement concrete light client protocols based on the various building blocks available.

 ## Problem
 Currently, Cardano does not provide a standardized light client protocol that meets modern blockchain verification and interaction needs.
 The absence of this feature restricts efficient access for low-resource devices, inhibiting broader ecosystem growth and user participation.
 It also sets the stage for neglecting one of Cardano's biggest assets which is decentralization, by endorsing interaction patterns that are working on the foundation of a Web2-ish or centralized API based access approach when it comes to reading data from the blockchain and e.g. submitting transactions to it.

+The **primary problem** to solve is, to create a mechanism that generates proofs about claims made about the state of the Cardano ledger (so called **state proofs**), which is something that currently is not an integral part of the node implementation and furthermore even not part of Cardano's current architecture.
+In simpler terms, a light client needs a proof that it can verify, that e.g. proofs that a certain transaction has really been included in a block on-chain.
+With decentralization and trust-minimization in mind, only the verification of the proof shall suffice the light client to accept the state reported and no further trust-assumptions about the entity that created the proof or that presented the proof to the light client shall be made.

 Cardano operates as a Proof-of-Stake blockchain, with its Ouroboros family of consensus algorithms employing a Nakamoto-style approach based on the longest-chain paradigm, which poses significant challenges in designing a secure and efficient light client protocol.
-Another challenge lies in the fact that final settlement of transactions on Cardano takes 12 to 36 hours, due to the current mainnet parameters.
+A **secondary challenge** lies in the fact that final settlement of transactions on Cardano takes 12 to 36 hours, due to the current mainnet parameters.
 Specifically, the security parameter *k*, currently set to 2160, requires blocks to reach a depth of at least 2160 before finality can be assumed.
+However, the relevance of settlement times for light client based applications depends on the concrete use case, whereas e.g. a daily settlement of some data commitment on Cardano representing a series of events recorded on the side chain might not care about long settlement times, a token swap application would provide a bad user experience if the swap can only be confirmed after hours.

-### Definition
+### Light Client Definition
-There are various resources that give a comprehensive overview about light clients in the context of blockchain applications (see e.g. [[1](https://a16zcrypto.com/posts/article/an-introduction-to-light-clients/)] or a more scientific approach in *Systemization of Knowledge (SoK): Blockchain Light Clients* [[2](https://eprint.iacr.org/2021/1657.pdf)]).
-However, the basic concept was already introduced by the Bitcoin whitepaper in 2009 [[3](https://bitcoin.org/bitcoin.pdf)].
+There are various resources that give a comprehensive overview about light clients in the context of blockchain applications (see e.g. a16z article[^4] or a more scientific approach in *Systemization of Knowledge (SoK): Blockchain Light Clients*[^5]).
+However, the basic concept was already introduced by the Bitcoin whitepaper in 2009[^6].

-For the sake of common language we are using [[2](https://eprint.iacr.org/2021/1657.pdf)] as a reference as it provides a complete and comprehensive overview about the problem space.
+For the sake of common language we are using the mentioned publication[^5] as a reference as it provides a complete and comprehensive overview about the problem space.

-[[2](https://eprint.iacr.org/2021/1657.pdf)] defines a light client informally as follows and provides a more formal definition in section 3.1 subdividing requirements in functional, security and efficiency related:
+A light client can informally be defined as follows (whereas a more formal definition is provided in section 3.1 where requirements are subdivided in functional, security and efficiency related):
 >..., we can envision an “ideal” light client as a client having very low computation, storage, communication and initial setup requirements (making such a client feasible even in mobile devices or browsers).
 However, the light client should retain the security guarantees (*of the blockchain's consensus*) without introducing additional trust assumptions.
 Therefore, it still needs to act as the verifier of efficient cryptographic proofs, which will convince the client on the received query replies (e.g. on an account’s balance or the state of a transaction).
-These proofs would be created by entities in the blockchain in the prover role (e.g. miners or full nodes), ideally without introducing a significant overhead.
+These proofs would be created by entities in the blockchain in the prover role (e.g. miners or full nodes), ideally without introducing a significant overhead.[^5]

 ### Challenges of Designing a Light Client Protocol for Cardano
 Building a light client protocol involves enabling full nodes—those that participate in consensus and have sufficient blockchain state information—to generate proofs about the ledger's state.
 These proofs can be verified by a client that does not participate in consensus and does not need to download the entire blockchain.
 Instead, the client can request specific data, such as account balances, transaction inclusion, or submit transactions using the correct state (e.g., the UTXO set) for inclusion in future blocks.